madrus/mdocs/docs/engine/technicalities.md

 mkdocs gh-deploy
 ```

 This will push the __master__  branch to the remote __gh-pages__.
-After that, the project website is available at <your-github-login.github.io/mdocs>.
+After that, the project website is available at `your-github-login.github.io/mdocs`.

 ### Deployment to GitHub pages via Travis CI

 Go to your GitHub account and create a new __Personal access token__ in your Developer settings.
 Copy the hash string.

-!!! warning "Keep well the hash string!"
+!!!
+WARNING "Keep well the hash string!"

     You will see it only once when you create it.

 In the Travis CI settings of your project add a new __GITHUB_TOKEN__ environment variable with the value of the hash string your have just copied.
 Don't forget to turn in __ON__ and to __ADD__.